theonize/Currier/Gloss/Genesis/Genesis 3.md

 11) "Who told you that you were naked?"

+14, 17) Two cursed things: the serpent and the land

+15) Protovangelion ~ first good news
+Man attacks first, then the Nachash attack/bruise ~ shuwph ~ an expansive, crushing blow
+  - Job 9:17
+  - PS 139:11

+16-19) The commandment is God, to be fruitful and multiply, is now made exceedingly difficult as a consequence of The Fall.

+16) the pain is not just physical but the emotional distress of worry and uncertainty

+The woman wants to control the man.
+The man wants to dominate the woman.
+The ideal is implied by contrast: a complementary submission based on God-given roles.

 20) Adam's responded to his wife by naming her (and later reproduced with her)